yujikiriki/convergence/README.md

   - Commutativity: ```x ∧ y = y ∧ x```
   - Idempotency: ```x ∧ x = x```

+This means that given two or more CRDTs you can merge them in any any order with any precedence any amount of times and the results will always consistently converge to the same thing.
+This is a very useful trick to manage consistency in distributed systems.

+There is a somewhat cannonical paper on CRDTs called A comprehensive study of Convergent and Commutative Replicated Data Types.
+This paper contains the the definitions of the two main families of CRDTs (CvRDT vs CmRDT) along with the specifications for numerous CRDT counters, registers and sets.

 The CRDTs
   - Counters
     + G-Counter: State-based increment-only Counter